Goals of community engaged learning:

 - Prepare students to become educated, engaged citizens with their local community and the world.

-- Deepen partnerships between community partners and university faculty, staff and students.
+- Deepen relationships between community partners and university faculty, staff and students.

-- Address critical societal issues and enhance the quality of life in our local and global communities.
+- Address critical societal issues and enhance quality of life in our local and global communities.

 Principles of Community Engaged Learning: